chbh-opensource/chbh-on-bear/docs/meg/acquisition/eyelink_operations_guide.md

 ## Troubleshooting

 - Ensure the MSR is as dark as possible when trying to find the pupil and when undertaking the calibration e.g. close the door, or push the door to.
 Turn the lights down or off.
-- If you're still having issues, ask your participant to close their eyes for a few seconds to reset the pupils.
+- If you're still having issues, ask your Participant to close their eyes for a few seconds to reset the pupils.
-- If your participant is tall, place the relevant-size **[TABLE RISERS](../../images/meg/TableRisers.jpg)** under the table legs, so the camera is more in line with their pupils.
+- If your Participant is tall, place the relevant-size **[TABLE RISERS](../../images/meg/TableRisers.jpg)** under the table legs, so the camera is more in line with their pupils.
 We have 3 heights available.
 - To check focusing, look at the eyelashes.
 When they are in sharp focus the image of the eye is usually good enough.
-- To help with Calibration quality, ask your participant to look along the edges/four corners of the display after performing the camera setup. <br />Be sure to instruct your participant to fixate within the bounds of the display, or loss of tracking may occur because they have looked too far outside of the trackable range of the eye tracker, not because of a poor set-up.<br /> Watch for the warning signals on the tracker screen to make sure that the pupil and Corneal Reflection (CR) signal are not lost when the participant is doing so, and check the CR is not becoming distorted or "smeared" when the participant looks at the top corners.<br >Try adjusting the screen position to increase the viewing distance and raising the camera when CR smearing is seen (typically at the upper portion of the display).
+- To help with Calibration quality, ask your Participant to look along the edges/four corners of the display after performing the camera setup. <br />Be sure to instruct your Participant to fixate within the bounds of the display, or loss of tracking may occur because they have looked too far outside of the trackable range of the eye tracker, not because of a poor set-up.<br /> Watch for the warning signals on the tracker screen to make sure that the pupil and Corneal Reflection (CR) signal are not lost when the Participant is doing so, and check the CR is not becoming distorted or "smeared" when the Participant looks at the top corners.<br >Try adjusting the screen position to increase the viewing distance and raising the camera when CR smearing is seen (typically at the upper portion of the display).
 We have our table risers to help with this.
-- Participants who have never been calibrated before may require some practice in stably and accurately fixating the calibration targets.<br />Try to perform at least two calibrations per participant before beginning to collect data.
+- Participants who have never been calibrated before may require some practice in stably and accurately fixating the calibration targets.<br />Try to perform at least two calibrations per Participant before beginning to collect data.
 - Always check the pattern of the calibration grid.<br /> For a 9-point calibration, the fixation crosses should form three parallel horizontal (or close-to-horizontal) lines and three parallel vertical (or close-to-vertical) lines.<br />Redo the calibration or camera setup if you do not see this.
 - If the current calibration looks good, press either the "ENTER" key to accept the calibration or press "V" to go to validation screen.<br />Never press the ESC key - doing so will discard the current calibration and thus revert to the cached calibration results.
-- Encourage your participants to sit still!
-A participant who doesn't sit still probably is not paying proper attention to the experimental task.<br /> Try to give the participant a short break in the middle of the experiment and (if possible) recalibrate before resuming the experiment.
+- Encourage your Participants to sit still!
+A Participant who doesn't sit still probably is not paying proper attention to the experimental task.<br /> Try to give the Participant a short break in the middle of the experiment and (if possible) recalibrate before resuming the experiment.
-- When writing your stimulus paradigms, try matching the background color of the calibration and validation screen to that of the experimental displays.<br /> Changes in pupil size caused by large changes in brightness between the calibration and the experimental displays will degrade the system accuracy.<br />At the beginning of the experiment, let your participant adapt to the environment and the ambient light levels before performing calibration and data collection.<br />If the illumination levels are altered (i.e. the lights are dimmed) shortly before the experiment begins, the calibration accuracy will be reduced as the participant adapts to the new illumination level and the pupil dilates or constricts.
+- When writing your stimulus paradigms, try matching the background color of the calibration and validation screen to that of the experimental displays.<br /> Changes in pupil size caused by large changes in brightness between the calibration and the experimental displays will degrade the system accuracy.<br />At the beginning of the experiment, let your Participant adapt to the environment and the ambient light levels before performing calibration and data collection.<br />If the illumination levels are altered (i.e. the lights are dimmed) shortly before the experiment begins, the calibration accuracy will be reduced as the Participant adapts to the new illumination level and the pupil dilates or constricts.
 - If the validation is off, redo BOTH the calibration and the validation.<br /> **<span style="color:blue">Validation deviation needs to be less than 1 degree of error.</span>**
 - Calibration improves when you:<br />
-	- Tell your participant to "***not move your head***".<br />
+	- Tell your Participant to "***not move your head***".<br />
-	- Tell your participant to "***look at the middle of the dot***".<br />
+	- Tell your Participant to "***look at the middle of the dot***".<br />
-	- Tell your participant to "***not move your eyes until the dot moves***".
+	- Tell your Participant to "***not move your eyes until the dot moves***".
 - If the Eyelink Host PC starts to beep, either the battery has run down or the battery has been switched off BEFORE the EyeLink software has been exited first.
 - CALIBRATION BEEPS:<br /> *Some Participants reported the beeps are too loud through our Natus audio system.*
 	- If using Experiment Builder, click on the **[EL_CAMERA_SETUP](../../images/meg/ExptBuilderBeeps.png)** node and turn the relevant properties from **DEFAULT** to **OFF**.